FredTheNoob/agentic-ai/README.md

-# Agentify Example: Appworld
+# Agentify Example: AppWorld

-Example code for agentifying Tau-Bench using A2A and MCP standards.
+Example code for agentifying AppWorld using A2A and MCP standards.

 ## Project Structure